 Oct.
 30 – 31, 2018 at TCU Place, Saskatoon, Saskatchewan

-For more information on the 2018 International Indigenous Tourism Conference, visit www.indigenoustourismconference.com.
+For more information on the 2018 International Aboriginal Tourism Conference, check out www.IndigenousTourismConference.com

 About the Indigenous Tourism Association of Canada

-The Indigenous Tourism Association of Canada (ITAC) works to improve the socio-economic condition of Indigenous peoples through the provisions of economic development advisory services, tourism conferences, capacity development training and workshops, industry research and information for Indigenous tourism operators and communities within the 13 regions; 10 provinces and three territories of Canada.
-ITAC develops relationships with other groups and regions with similar mandates, uniting the Indigenous tourism industry in Canada and works to enable collective support, product development, promotion and marketing of authentic Indigenous cultural tourism businesses in a respectful protocol.
-The ITAC Board is made up of Indigenous tourism industry representatives from each of the provinces and territories.
+The Indigenous Tourism Association of Canada (ITAC) works to improve the socio-economic condition of Aboriginal people through the provisions of economic development advisory services, tourism conferences, capacity development training and workshops, industry research and information for Aboriginal tourism operators and communities within the 13 regions; 10 provinces and three territories of Canada.
+ITAC develops relationships with other groups and regions with similar mandates, uniting the Aboriginal tourism industry in Canada and works to enable collective support, product development, promotion and marketing of authentic Aboriginal cultural tourism businesses in a respectful protocol.
+The ITAC Board is made up of Aboriginal tourism industry representatives from each of the provinces and territories.
 For more information, visit www.IndigenousTourism.ca.

 Brian Cant, Beattie Tartan: 250-592-3838, 250-888- 8729 (cell) or firstname.lastname@example.org